Important Safety Information

 Some medications and therapies offered through Options Medical may include compounded formulations prescribed by licensed medical providers.

-Compounded medications are not approved by the U.S. Food and Drug Administration (FDA).
+Compounded drug products are not approved or evaluated for safety, effectiveness, or quality by the U.S. Food and Drug Administration (FDA).

 Statements on this page have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.